SegAnyPET: Universal Promptable Segmentation from Positron Emission Tomography Images: C. Additional Experiments and Discussion

-In addition to the internal and external evaluation on organ segmentation, we also conduct a preliminary evaluation SegAnyPET with other state-of-the-art segmentation foundation models for zero-shot tumor segmentation on AutoPET dataset. \Cref{Table_Tumor} presents the experimental results under different prompt settings.
+In addition to the internal and external evaluation on organ segmentation, we also compare SegAnyPET with other state-of-the-art segmentation foundation models for zero-shot tumor segmentation on AutoPET dataset. \Cref{Table_Tumor} presents the experimental results under different prompt settings.
 Contrary to the conclusions of organ segmentation, we observe that slice-by-slice segmentation of 2D foundation models outperforms 3D foundation models.
 A significant difference is that the target organs in our task are all continuous entities, while the whole-body tumors in AutoPET dataset are scattered multiple small targets located in various places, as shown in \cref{tumor_vis}.
-Therefore, the 3D model cannot directly segment all these scattered tumors using one or a few prompt points.
+Therefore, the 3D model cannot directly segment all these scattered tumors out using one or a few prompt points, which also indicates the limitations of our method for this task.
 As an important application scenario, we aim to enlarge the dataset with instance-level tumor annotation for training and evaluation of tumor lesion segmentation in the future.